Greece's Next Top Model season 5

-The seventh season of Greece's Next Top Model (abbreviated as GNTMgr), premiered on September 19, 2022 and is the fifth season to air on Star Channel.
+The fifth season of Greece's Next Top Model (abbreviated as GNTMgr), premiered on September 19, 2022 on Star Channel.
 Vicky Kaya returned as the show's head judge after marking her absence in the previous cycle.
 The season introduced a diverse all-female cast.

 The prizes for this season included a contract with Dust & Cream cosmetics, a 2-year scholarship with IEK Alfa academy, a jewelry set from Georg Jensen worth €20,000, a brand new Citroën Ami and a cash prize of €50,000.

 The winner of the competition was 19-year-old Aléksia Trajko.